 The Ecological Model is designed to put theory into practice so that educators can realize tangible improvements in real-world classroom situations.

-For 2019 - 20,, Don incorporates a new training program integrating ‘differentiated instruction’ / SRBI practices with proactive behavioral techniques in compliance with Connecticut initiatives to address the state’s glaring achievement gap.
+For 2020 - 021, Don incorporates a new webinar training program integrating ‘differentiated instruction’ practices with proactive behavioral techniques in compliance with Connecticut initiatives to address the state’s glaring achievement gap.
 Scan samples on the consulting services page.

 This training provides a power point module of former trainees’ classrooms to illustrate a variety of teaching strategies to empower educators’ skills with diverse learners.
 Secondary schools are targeted in lieu of curricula modifications in alignment with inclusion programming.

 Another new training program for 2020 reflects Connecticut’s SEED teacher evaluation template.
 An entire power point module on ‘category #1: ‘Classroom Environment' was designed in compliance with mandated staff assessment requirements.
 Each section consists of specific visual representations that complement ‘1a: learning environment,’

-An innovative ‘teacher mental health’ training is available for 2019 - 020 that addresses stress associated with managing challenging behavior.
+An innovative ‘teacher mental health’ training is available for 2020 - 021 that addresses stress associated with managing challenging behavior.
 National surveys indicate that approximately 61 % of educators experience stress daily, which contributes to the serious teacher shortage plaguing the US.
-Coaching staff yearly validates their psychological / emotional factors related to classroom management are a serious problem needing remediation.
+Coaching staff yearly validates their psychological / emotional factors related to classroom management as a serious problem needing remediation.
 Beginning educators in grades 6 – 12 are especially vulnerable to behavioral conflicts that directly impact their personal welfare and professional competence.
 This contributes to potential burnout and frequent resignations, which is a major dilemma for many school districts.
-Power point modules and videotapes highlight preventative strategies.
+Power point modules and webinars for 'administrators' highlight preventative strategies.
 Very popular session in multiple communities.